IV.1. Dual Enrollment in PhD & MS Programs

 6. Probation and Reinstatement Policy

 An applicant who has a large number of deficiencies, or whose undergraduate record is below admissions standards, may be admitted to the graduate program on probationary status.
 For a student admitted on probation, a deficiency in grade requirements during the first semester of enrollment may be considered sufficient grounds for terminating the student’s enrollment in the graduate program.
 Such a termination decision will be made by the dean of graduate education after consulting with the student’s major professor and the department head or program coordinator.

-A current graduate student who does not meet the following requirements (items 1-7 below) during any semester will be placed on probation and will be informed by the dean of graduate education.
+A current graduate student who does not meet requirements 1 and 2 below during any semester will be placed on probation and will be informed by the dean of graduate education.
 A failure to remove the deficiencies during the following semester may be considered sufficient grounds for terminating the student’s enrollment in the graduate program.
 Assistantships are not available to students on probation unless an exception is granted by the dean of graduate education.

-Probation imposed because of grade deficiencies in specific courses (items 2 and 3 below) will continue each semester until the course has been retaken and an acceptable grade has been received.
-Probation imposed because of overall GPA deficiencies (item 1 below) will continue each semester until the GPA reaches the acceptable level.
+Probation imposed because of overall GPA deficiencies (item 1) will continue each semester until the GPA reaches the acceptable level.

 7. Appeal Procedure

-Procedures for appealing or petitioning for a variance from certain policies, when such variances are permitted in unusual or exceptional circumstances, are set forth in the relevant sections of this document.
-Appeals or petitions involving such matters as grade changes from F or I to W must be lodged with the Academic Appeals Committee through the vice president for academic affairs, after review by the dean of graduate education.
+Procedures for appealing or petitioning for a variance from certain policies, when such variances are permitted in unusual circumstances, are set forth in the relevant sections of this document.